Accommodation at Wildlife Camp

 At night the camp also plays host to a variety of game – many people have been left amazed by lion footprints merely meters away from their tents or elephant dung in the footpath between their cars and the bar.
 The resident leopard does let you hear when she is around, but is not keen on being seen.

-The campsite are patrolled by nightwatchmen at night and also has ablution blocks with hot showers and fresh drinking water, thatched shelters for both Overlanders and private campers, powerpoints, a bar and a swimming pool.
+The campsite has ablution blocks with hot showers and fresh drinking water, thatched shelters for both Overlanders and private campers, powerpoints, a bar and a swimming pool.
 We also sell firewood here in camp.
+The campsite is patrolled by night watchmen.

 Even with all these amenities, the emphasis at Wildlife Camp is still on a bush experience.
 We regulate the number of guests in the campsite and booking beforehand is important.
 We do accept walk-in guests, but cannot ensure availability during the busy season.